Discovering Graph Generating Dependencies for Property Graph Profiling

-Complementary to frequency, we are interested in discovering a set of GGDs that maximizes how much we can describe about the graph data and minimize the similarity between the GGDs of the set.
-Since the main goal is to give an overview to the user, a set of GGDs that can describe the graph data is a set of GGDs which can give information about the biggest number of nodes and edges in the graph.
-To quantify how much a discovered set of GGDs describes a graph dataset, we propose the coverage measure.
+Complementary to frequency, we are interested in discovering a set of GGDs that maximizes how much we can describe the graph data. \paragraph{Coverage} - Coverage is a measure used in previous works in the literature to define how much of the data a particular dependency can give information about the data.
+Since the main goal is to give the user an overview, we consider a set of GGDs that can describe the graph data as a set of GGDs that can give information about the biggest number of nodes and edges in the graph.
+Following the semantics of the GGDs, we are mainly interested in how much information the source side can give about the data.
+We define the coverage of a set of GGDs $\Sigma_G$ as:

-\paragraph{Coverage} - Coverage is a measure used in previous works in the literature to define how much of the data a particular dependency can give information about.
-Following the semantics of the GGDs, we are mainly interested in how much the source side can give information about the data.
-Therefore, we define coverage of a set of GGDs $\Sigma_G$ as: in which $O(\sigma)$ is the set of matching nodes and edges of the source side of the GGD and $|G|$ is the total number of nodes and edges in the input graph $G$.
+in which $O(\sigma)$ is the set of matching nodes and edges of the source side of the GGD and $|G|$ is the total number of nodes and edges in the input graph $G$.

-Following the idea that we do not want a set which contains very similar GGDs, we also define decision boundary and candidate similarity which are used during the GGDMiner to avoid very similar GGDs according to the GGD ``structure" (graph pattern and differential constraints).
+Data dependency discovery algorithms from the literature focus on discovering a minimal set of non-redundant dependencies, also called minimal cover.
+However, the problem of identifying redundant GGDs in a set has high computational complexity (see formal results for Implication in \cite{Shimomura2022}).
+To minimize the number of similar or redundant GGDs, we introduce the decision boundary and candidate similarity to avoid similar GGDs in the result set.

-\paragraph{Decision Boundary} - The decision boundary is a tuple $<\upsilon,\kappa>$ that is defined for each attribute data type in the graph data, for example, strings, numbers, sets, dates, etc. The $\upsilon$ refers to the minimal threshold (dissimilarity) value and the $\kappa$ is the minimal difference between two threshold values.
-We say that a set $\phi$ of differential constraints on the same attribute and same constant values respect a decision boundary if the smallest discovered threshold $t$ of the set is bigger than $\upsilon$ and the smallest difference between all threshold of the set $\phi$ is bigger than $\kappa$.
-The decision boundary is used to avoid the discovery of differential constraints that are very similar and are not interesting.
+\paragraph{Decision Boundary} - The decision boundary is a tuple $<\upsilon,\kappa>$ defined for each attribute data type in the graph data, for example, strings, numbers, sets, dates, etc. The $\upsilon$ refers to the minimal threshold (dissimilarity) value and the $\kappa$ is the minimal difference between two threshold values.
+We say that a set $\phi$ of differential constraints on the same attribute and same constant values respect a decision boundary if the smallest discovered threshold $t$ of the set is bigger than $\upsilon$ and the smallest difference between all thresholds of the set $\phi$ is bigger than $\kappa$.
+The decision boundary is used to avoid the discovery of very similar differential constraints.